zuocaijian/raspberry-pi-os/docs/lesson01/rpi-os_es.md

 OBJ_FILES += $(ASM_FILES:$(SRC_DIR)/%.S=$(BUILD_DIR)/%_s.o)
 ```

-此处我们将构建一系列由C和汇编等相关源文件所生成的目标文件 (`OBJ_FILES`)。
+Here we are building an array of all object files (`OBJ_FILES`) created from the concatenation of both C and assembler source files.

 ```
 DEP_FILES = $(OBJ_FILES:%.o=%.d)
 -include $(DEP_FILES)
 ```

-接下来的两行代码有点棘手。 If you take a look at how we defined our compilation targets for both C and assembler source files, you will notice that we used the `-MMD` parameter.
+The next two lines are a little bit tricky.
+If you take a look at how we defined our compilation targets for both C and assembler source files, you will notice that we used the `-MMD` parameter.
 This parameter instructs the `gcc` compiler to create a dependency file for each generated object file.
 A dependency file defines all of the dependencies for a particular source file.
 These dependencies usually contain a list of all included headers.
 We need to include all of the generated dependency files so that make knows what exactly to recompile in case a header changes.

 ```
 $(ARMGNU)-ld -T $(SRC_DIR)/linker.ld -o kernel7.elf  $(OBJ_FILES)